DMRodrigues/Arduino-GBx-Reader-Writer/README.md

 Introduction
 ------------

-While searching for a way to read and write save games from my game boy cartridges (because you know...if the battery die you say goodbye to save data) I didn't come across any cheap solution.
+While searching for a way to read save games from my game boy cartridges (because you know...if the battery dies you say goodbye to save data) I didn't come across any cheap solution.

 After some search I stumbled on ATmega1284p from way back when I started using Arduino and learning about AVR.
 I did remember this ATmega1284p (already on breadboard!!!) had [maniacbug](https://github.com/maniacbug/mighty-1284p) code to work with Arduino!
 Lucky me!!

 Then I started reading about cartridges and how to communicate with them, destroyed an Nintendo DS to get the cartridge connector, removed the protection to be compatible with GB and GBC cartridges and it was time to code!

-This works with ATmega1284p (Mighty 1284P from [maniacbug](https://github.com/maniacbug/mighty-1284p)), but [MightyCore](https://github.com/MCUdude/MightyCore) should also be compatible!
+This works with ATmega1284p (Mighty 1284P from [maniacbug](https://github.com/maniacbug/mighty-1284p)) and [MightyCore](https://github.com/MCUdude/MightyCore).

-Also, I didn't changed the default configuration of the ATmega1284p and I'm using 16Mhz external crystal.
+Also, I didn't changed the default configuration of my ATmega1284p and I'm using 16Mhz external crystal.

-WARNING: you need an RS232 to USB converter (like the FT232R and use `PD0` and `PD1` pins).
+WARNING: you need an RS232 to USB converter (like the FT232R).

-Helpful websites:
+#### Helpful websites:

 - [The Cartridge Header](https://gbdev.gg8.se/wiki/articles/The_Cartridge_Header)
 - [Memory Bank Controllers](https://gbdev.gg8.se/wiki/articles/Memory_Bank_Controllers#Multicart_MBCs)